TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/CommitMessage.rst

    at once (yay!), make sure to add more lines, do not separate them by comma or alike.

 Reverts
-   See `Lifecycle of a patch: reverting patches <https://docs.typo3.org/typo3cms/ContributionWorkflowGuide/Appendix/GeneralTopics/LifeOfAPatch.html#reverting-patches>`_.
+   See Lifecycle of a patch :ref:`lifeOfAPatch-Reverting-Patches`.

 Related
    Other issues related to this change which are not resolved.
-You need to reference an issue on Forge_ here simply by adding #[ISSUE_NUMBER].
-If your change is related to multiple issues at once, make sure to add more lines, do not separate them by comma or alike.
+You need to reference an issue on Forge_ by just adding the issue number like in 'Related: #00000'.
+   If your change is related to multiple issues use multiple 'Related' lines.
+   Each line can only have one issue number.

 Releases
    This is a comma separated list of the target versions you intend to apply this fix on.
 In general, we **always** fix